overmindtech/sdp/README.md

 ### `items.{context}`

-All producers of SDP items should post their items to this topic, regardless of `itemSubject`, `linkedItemSubject`, `responseSubject` or `errorSubject`.
+All producers of SDP items should post their items to this topic, regardless of `itemSubject`, `responseSubject` or `errorSubject`.
 Items will be published into this topic with `{context}` replaced by whatever the current context is.
 Users can subscribe to a particular context, or all contexts using a wildcard.

 ### `requests.all`